2012 National Reconnaissance Office space telescope donation to NASA

-The aging Hubble Space Telescope has conducted many significant astrophysical observations.

-The 2012 National Reconnaissance Office space telescope donation to NASA was the declassification and donation to NASA of two identical space telescopes by the United States National Reconnaissance Office.
-The donation has been described by scientists as a substantial improvement over NASA's current Hubble Space Telescope.
-Although the telescopes themselves were given to NASA at no cost, the space agency must still pay for the cost of instruments and electronics for the telescopes, as well as the satellites to house them and the launch of the telescopes.
-On February 17, 2016, the Nancy Grace Roman Space Telescope (then known as the Wide Field Infrared Survey Telescope or WFIRST) was formally designated as a mission by NASA, predicated on using one of the space telescopes.
+The primary mirror of the Roman Space Telescope; donated to NASA by the NRO in 2012.

+In 2012, the United States National Reconnaissance Office (NRO) donated two optical imaging systems to NASA for potential use in space telescope missions.
+The systems had been developed for the canceled Future Imagery Architecture reconnaissance satellite program, which was terminated following cost overruns and delays.
+The donated optics were reported to have capabilities comparable to those of the Hubble Space Telescope, although NASA would need to develop and fund the instruments, spacecraft, and launch systems required to use them.

+On February 17, 2016, NASA formally designated the Nancy Grace Roman Space Telescope as a mission incorporating one of the donated optical systems.
+Roman launched on August 30, 2026.
+Using the donated optics, Roman can produce images with resolution comparable to Hubble while having a substantially larger field of view, allowing it to survey the sky up to 1,000 times faster.

 Background

+The Hubble Space Telescope launched in 1990.

 While the Hubble Space Telescope of the National Aeronautics and Space Administration (NASA) has collected a large amount of astronomical data, has outlived all expectations, and has been described as one of the space agency's most successful missions, the facility will eventually succumb to the extreme environment of space.
 In addition, with the James Webb Space Telescope costing at least US$9 billion, the agency's astrophysics budget is strained.
 As a result, NASA's other astrophysics missions have been delayed until funding becomes available.

 In January 2011 the National Reconnaissance Office (NRO) revealed to NASA the existence of two unneeded telescope optical systems, originally built to be used in reconnaissance satellites, and available to the civilian agency.
 NASA accepted the offer in August 2011 and announced the donation on 4 June 2012.
 The instruments were constructed between the late 1990s and early 2000s, reportedly for NRO's unsuccessful Future Imagery Architecture program; in addition to the two completed telescopes, a primary mirror and other parts for a third also exist.

 While NRO considers them to be obsolete, the telescopes are nevertheless new and unused.
 All charge-coupled devices (CCDs) and electronics have been removed, however, and NASA must add them at its own expense.
 When the telescopes' specifications were presented to scientists, large portions were censored due to national security.
 An unnamed space analyst stated that the instruments may be a part of the KH-11 Kennen line of satellites which have been launched since 1976, but which have now been largely superseded by newer telescopes with wider fields of view than the KH-11.
 The analyst stated, however, that the telescopes have "state-of-the-art optics" despite their obsolescence for reconnaissance purposes.